Salvia splendens: Description

-The native type is rarely used or described, though it grew from 1.5 to 8 m in height.
+The native type is rarely used or described, though it grew from 1.3 m in height.
 Its leaves are in even, elliptical arrangements, 7 × 5 cm, with dentate margin and long petioles.
 It may branch, where upper branches are finely hairy and lower parts hairless.
 Erect spikes of flowers sprout from the centre of the plant in groups of 2 to 6 from each leaf node; scarlet, tubular or bell-shaped, 35 mm long, with two lobes towards the apex; the upper lobe is 13 mm long.
 It flowers a good part of summer and autumn.